Lucy Thomas (singer): Early life and career beginnings

 Lucy Thomas was born on 21 February 2004 in Wigan, Lancashire, England.
 She began singing at a young age, beginning formal lessons at seven years old.
 She was classically trained and developed a clear and powerful vocal style.

-Her first major public appearance came in 2018 when, at the age of 14, she competed on the ITV talent show The Voice Kids UK.
-She reached the semi-finals of the competition, captivating audiences with her performances.
+Her first major public appearance came in 2018 when, at the age of 13, she auditioned on the ITV talent show The Voice Kids UK.
+Later, at age 14, she reached the semi-finals of the show's competition phase.
+She captivated the judges and audiences with her performances.

 Music career

 Following her appearance on The Voice Kids, Lucy Thomas was offered a recording contract with Cavendish Records.
 This led to the release of her debut album, Premiere, on 1 February 2019.
 Since then, Thomas's discography has expanded rapidly, with a new album typically released each year.
 Her music often features covers of popular songs, film themes, and Broadway hits, performed in a classical crossover style that showcases her vocal purity and emotional delivery.
 She has also released original material.
 Thomas's vocal style is often described as pure, powerful, and captivating.
-Her music blends elements of pop, classical crossover, and musical theatre.
+Her music blends elements of pop, classical crossover and musical theatre.
 She is known for her ability to convey emotion through her interpretations of well-known songs.
-Her YouTube channel has garnered a significant following, with over 300 million views (as of 2025) for her cover and original song performances, notably "Hallelujah," which has accumulated over 64 million views.
-Her YouTube channel contains 75 music performance videos, which includes more than 50 videos that have garnered over a million views (as of 2025).
+Her YouTube channel has garnered a significant following, with over 300 million views (as of 2025) for her cover and original song performances, notably "Hallelujah" which has accumulated over 70 million views.
+Her YouTube channel contains 85 music performance videos, which includes more than 60 videos that have garnered over a million views (as of August 1st 2026).
 Her channel continues to grow, as does her distribution of audio performances on all major music platforms.